Blue shift (politics): 2022 elections

-After the January 6 Capitol attack, Democrats repeatedly sounded the alarm that this phenomenon in the last two election cycles could lead to "a perfect storm" in the 2022 United States elections.
-The blue shift will decide the election.
-This concern was particularly pronounced because 291 GOP candidates refused to accept election results, and nonpartisan experts warned that they will plan to build up a lead among ballots cast on Election Day, claim victory, and then say, "stop counting ballots because all those absentee ballots are illegitimate", thus disallowing the likely blue shift.
+After the January 6 Capitol attack, Democrats repeatedly sounded the alarm that this phenomenon in the last two election cycles could lead to "a perfect storm" in the 2022 United States elections, stating the blue shift would decide the election.
+This concern was particularly pronounced because 291 GOP candidates refused to accept election results, and nonpartisan experts warned that they planned to build up a lead among ballots cast on Election Day, claim victory, and then say, "stop counting ballots because all those absentee ballots are illegitimate", thus disallowing the likely blue shift.

-In the end, Democrats had an unexpected and historic strength in state-level and senatorial elections.
-2022 is the first midterm since 1934 in which the president's party did not lose any state legislative chambers or incumbent senators and the Democrats did so under a DNC president after winning in Nevada, Arizona, and Pennsylvania.
+In the end, Democrats showed unexpected and historic strength in state-level and senatorial elections.
+2022 was the first midterm since 1934 in which the president's party did not lose any state legislative chambers or incumbent senators, and the Democrats did so under a Democratic president after winning in Nevada, Arizona, and Pennsylvania.
 It was also the first midterm since 1986 in which either party achieved a net gain of governorships while holding the presidency, and the first time ever in a disadvantageous position.
-It was later revealed that young voters helped save the Democrats and without them they would lose both chambers of Congress.
+It was later revealed that young voters helped save the Democrats, and without them they would lose both chambers of Congress.

 In other countries

-There are differing reports in other countries as to whether mail-in or early ballots have a notably different political makeup than election day in person votes.
-In Germany, mail-in voters tend to be more urban than in person voters, tend to be more certain about their voting decisions, and favor bigger parties.
-A "shift" does not usually feature in news coverage as both in-person and mail-in votes are counted beginning at 18:00 when polling booths close.
+There are differing reports in other countries as to whether mail-in or early ballots have a notably different political makeup than election day in-person votes.
+In Germany, mail-in voters tend to be more urban than in-person voters, tend to be more certain about their voting decisions, and favor bigger parties.
+A "shift" does not usually feature in news coverage, as both in-person and mail-in votes are counted beginning at 18:00 when polling booths close.
 Mail-in votes that arrive later than 18:00 on election day are discarded – even if they only arrived late due to circumstances outside of the control of voters.

-However, given that exit polls are based only on in-person voters, the first prognosis of the election result, which is released immediately after polls close, often differs from the final result among other reasons due to the effect of mail-in ballots.
-The 2020 Bavarian local elections had their runoff election held as all mail-in (due to the COVID-19 pandemic) and some observers discounted that it had any partisan effect.
+However, given that exit polls are based only on in-person voters, the first prognosis of the election result, which is released immediately after polls close, often differs from the final result, due to, among other reasons, the effect of mail-in ballots.
+The 2020 Bavarian local elections had their runoff election held as all mail-in (due to the COVID-19 pandemic), and some observers discounted that it had any partisan effect.

 Germany has seen an increase of mail-in voting at federal elections since their introduction in 1957 from less than one in twenty in 1957 to more than one in four in 2017.
 In the May round of the 2016 Austrian presidential election, exit polls correctly pointed to a narrow lead for Norbert Hofer among those who voted at a polling station.
 The postal votes, which made up about 12% of the total vote, were slightly but definitively in favour of his rival Alexander Van der Bellen, and ultimately gave Van der Bellen victory.